JoshLongmire/ESP32CAM_RTSP_Wifi/README.md

 - **WiFi status reporting** with signal strength and connection quality
 - **Camera diagnostics** with PSRAM detection and initialization status
 - **SD card monitoring** with mount status and operation verification

+## Reset to Defaults Feature

+The new "Reset to Defaults" button provides an easy way to restore optimal camera settings:

+### How to Use
+1. Open the web interface and navigate to the "Camera Settings" section
+2. Click the "Reset to Defaults" button (orange button next to "Apply & Save")
+3. Confirm the reset in the dialog box
+4. The page will reload with optimal settings applied

+### What Gets Reset
+- **Frame Size**: VGA (640x480) - optimal balance of quality and performance
+- **JPEG Quality**: Automatically selected based on your ESP32-CAM's memory:
+  - Quality 10 (high quality) if PSRAM is detected
+  - Quality 12 (good quality) if no PSRAM available
+- **Image Settings**: All reset to neutral values (brightness: 0, contrast: 0, saturation: 0, sharpness: 0)
+- **Auto Controls**: Auto white balance, auto gain control, and AWB gain enabled
+- **Gain Ceiling**: 2X (optimal for most lighting conditions)
+- **Effects**: None (clean, natural image)
+- **Mirror/Flip**: Both disabled

+### Benefits
+- **One-click optimization**: No need to manually adjust multiple settings
+- **Hardware-aware**: Automatically selects best quality for your specific ESP32-CAM
+- **Improved streaming**: Better performance and image quality
+- **Troubleshooting**: Quick way to reset if camera settings get misconfigured

 License
 - Provided as‑is for personal/educational use.
 Adapt as needed for your project.